jpreiss/cmath3d/README.md

 # cmath3d
 3d math library for C. Vectors, 3x3 matrices, quaternions.
+32-bit floats.

 This library is intended for embedded projects where C++ is not used.
 In the author's opinion, C++'s feature set enables dramatically more readable 3d math code.
 However, many embedded projects stick with C by necessity or preference.
 The goal of this project is to create the best possible programmer experience within the constraints of C syntax.
-If it is missing something you need, feature requests are encouraged.
+**If cmath3d is missing something you need, feature requests are encouraged.**

 Unlike many other C libraries of this type, `cmath3d` passes arguments and returns results by value instead of by pointer and pointer-to-output.